The Texas Gun Club

 “Sir, where’s Able?
 I need to get back to my platoon.”
 The lieutenant thought it a damn odd thing cheering the deaths of a score of men, but then thought maybe the Germans had been praying for an end as well.
 Perhaps their deaths were…what was the phrase?
 Sweet and fitting.
 Dulce et decorum est pro patria mori.
 The old lie.

-Reading the anxiety and need for haste etched on the lieutenant’s face, the colonel said, “Your cousin’s fine.
-That’s them straight down.
-In front of the bridge.
-There’s a goat path to your right, it’s the best way….”
-The colonel stopped talking as German artillery found the bridge’s defenders.
-The mountain shook as a ton of explosives hit the hillside below.
-The concussion from the blasts and the falling debris forced the watchers away from the edge and those that hadn’t had time to dig foxholes sheltered behind rocks.
-Except for the colonel and the lieutenant.
-The colonel looked defiant, yet resigned, to the inevitable.
-The same look seen on the faces of men at more memorable places like the Alamo and Rorke’s Drift and, more recently, Dunkirk and Dieppe.
+The colonel looked defiant, yet resigned to the inevitable.
+He had the same look seen on the faces of men at more memorable places like the Alamo and Rorke’s Drift and, more recently, Dunkirk and Dieppe.
 “You and your boys are my battalion reserve.
 No one’s left.
 Y’all head on down now.
 I’m going to direct Baker to send a platoon from their defenses and then my staff and I’ll be right behind you.”